jonwright77/DaysToGo/01_CURRENT_STATE.md

     - **iCloud Sync**: Reminders are automatically synced across devices using CloudKit.
     - **Pull-to-Refresh**: Users can manually refresh the reminder list by pulling down, triggering a CloudKit sync with visual feedback.
     - **Home Screen Widget**: A widget is available to show upcoming reminders, fetching data from the **shared App Group container** for fast, offline-capable display.
 The widget includes data freshness validation and warns when data is stale (over 1 hour old).
     - **CRUD for Reminders**: Users can create, view, edit, and delete reminders.
+Swipe left on any reminder tile to reveal a delete button, or swipe fully for instant deletion.
     - **Reminder List**: `ReminderListView` displays reminders in a full-width list, sorted by date.
     - **Reminder Detail**: `ReminderDetailView` shows details for a selected reminder, including an optional description.
     - **Countdown Calculation**: The `Reminder` model includes a `daysRemaining` computed property.